Azure-Samples/cognitive-services-quickstart-code/dotnet/Personalizer/multislot-quickstart-v2PreviewSdk/README.md

 ## Prerequisites

-The solution is a C# .NET Core console app project, so you will need [.NET Core 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1), and [Visual Studio 2019](https://visualstudio.microsoft.com/vs/) or [.NET Core CLI](https://docs.microsoft.com/en-us/dotnet/core/tools/).
+The solution is a C# .NET console app project, so you will need [.NET 5.0](https://dotnet.microsoft.com/download/dotnet/5.0), and [Visual Studio 2019](https://visualstudio.microsoft.com/vs/).

 ## Set up the sample